By VM Guide Charisse Gendron

 In contrast, Moritz von Schwind intended his putti, with their detailed attributes, as “allegories” of what a folklorist might call the ur-myth of European culture, based on the cycles of nature.
 As explained by the critic Northrop Frye in his influential Anatomy of Criticism: Four Essays,*** each season is a distinct manifestation of this myth: spring signifies birth; summer, triumph and harmony; autumn, decay and separation; and winter, chaos and death.
 Going back even further, the ancients linked the seasons to the “humors,” or temperaments.
 Spring corresponded with the sanguine or optimistic humor; summer, the choleric or volatile; autumn, the melancholic; and winter, the phlegmatic or calm.
 The traditional attributes of flowers, grain, grapes, and embers are keys to the unlocking of the myth.

-Connections between the houses do not seem to have been confirmed, but the Chipman Hill images nonetheless made a good match with the Victorian Mansion’s Spring.
-The artists of both houses worked in a folk art style cruder than that of Moritz von Schwind.
+Connections between the houses have not been able to be confirmed, but the Chipman Hill images nonetheless made a good match with the Victorian Mansion’s Spring.
+The artists of both houses worked in a style somewhat cruder than that of Moritz von Schwind.
 Their attributes are simpler and their figures less refined.
-As Whate pointed out in an email to Arlene Schwind with the subject line “Thighs and crotches,” the legs of Spring would be awkwardly positioned if not camouflaged by drapery.
+As Whate pointed out in an email at the time, the legs of Spring would be awkwardly positioned if not camouflaged by drapery.

 In February 2001, the final designs were delivered to Gene Mallard, a stained-glass artist under Neely’s direction, who finished the project on deadline.
 The complete sequence of the seasons was revealed at a Skylight Gala Celebration on April 28.
 At last, nature was whole again—at least in the gloriously artificial universe of Ruggles Morse.